 - MMAs are high-interest accounts that give account holders the benefits and features of both savings and checking accounts, including check-writing and debit card privileges.

 - MMAs are best for achieving short-term financial goals as opposed to long-term financial planning.

-- Alternatives to MMAs include savings accounts and certificates of deposit (CDs).
+- Alternatives to MMAs include certificates of deposit (CDs) or savings accounts.

 8 ways to save money during the holidays